thewoolleyman/boxbuilder/README.markdown

 boxbuilder\_bootstrap environment variables
 -------------------------------------------

-'boxbuilder\_repo', 'boxbuilder\_branch', and 'boxbuilder\_dir' specify
+The 'boxbuilder\_repo', 'boxbuilder\_branch', and 'boxbuilder\_dir' are intended to make
-the Git repository, branch, and directory to use when cloning and running the boxbuilder project.
-If the ~/.boxbuilder/ directory already exists, nothing will be downloaded or overwritten.
+it easy to use and hack on your fork of boxbuilder.
+They let you specify the Git repository, branch, and directory to use when cloning and running the boxbuilder project.
+If the 'boxbuilder\_dir' directory has already been cloned, nothing will be downloaded or overwritten, but 'git pull' will automatically be run with 'boxbuilder\_repo' and 'boxbuilder\_branch'.

     boxbuilder_repo=git://github.com/thewoolleyman/boxbuilder.git
     boxbuilder_branch=master